Skip to content Skip to navigation

 Artist's Bio & Statement

-Stemming from a longtime interest in historical relationships between night-life culture and visual art production, Michael has been a photographer in the alternative nightclub scene for nearly 20 years and has run the Gothic BC (http://www.gothic.bc.ca) website since 1998.
-He is passionate about documenting the intense creativity and variety of Vancouver's “dark” subcultures in a positive and non-exploitative fashion.
-Gothic BC, featuring tens of thousands of pictures spanning decades, operates as the primary repository of this work.
+Stemming from a longtime interest in historical relationships between night-life culture and visual art production, Michael was a photographer in the alternative nightclub scene for over 20 years and has run the Gothic BC (http://www.gothic.bc.ca) website since 1998.
+His passionate documenting the intense creativity and variety of Vancouver's “dark” subcultures in a positive and non-exploitative fashion resulted in Gothic BC, featuring tens of thousands of pictures spanning decades as the primary repository of this work.
 His photo-booth was considered by many to be an integral feature of Vancouver's internationally famous “Sin City Fetish Night” since its inception in 2001 through to 2014.

 “Event portraiture is more than just photographing the face.
 Costume, spontaneity, and the spirit of the event are all important, too.
 I strive to make my individual photos the ones that people will fondly look back with years from now, and for the body of my work to capture the zeitgeist of Vancouver's creative underground.”

-While primarily focused on event portraiture and documentation Michael also does creative shoots with alternative fashion designers, models and make-up-artists; installation, artwork and object documentation with museums, art galleries and private collectors; concert and runway photography; as well as creative and traditional portraiture.
+Michael's other work includes creative shoots with alternative fashion designers, models and make-up-artists; installation, artwork and object documentation with museums, art galleries and private collectors; concert and runway photography; as well as creative and traditional portraiture.
+Michael's interest in photography began and a means to create source material for painting and drawing and lately his focus has moved away from photography, back to these traditional media.

 Michael's photography has been featured on band websites and album/CD-insert art; used in magazine, newspaper, handbill and poster advertising; and published domestically and internationally.
 Michael's paintings, drawings and photographs have sold to private collectors from Vancouver to New York.
 His on-line portfolio can be viewed at http://www.mbarrick.com and he can be reached at mbarrick@mbarrick.com.